DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 This section explains how to implement an Application Load Balancer (ALB) to expose the ODM services to Internet connectivity.

-After a couple of minutes, the ALB reflects the ingress configuration.
-Then you can access the ODM services by retrieving the URL with this command:
+After a couple of minutes, the ALB reflects the Ingress configuration.
+You can then access the ODM services by retrieving the URL with this command:

 ```bash
 export ROOTURL=$(kubectl get ingress mycompany-odm-ingress --no-headers |awk '{print $4}')
 ```

-If ROOTURL is empty take a look the [troubleshooting](#troubleshooting) section.
+If ROOTURL is empty, take a look at the [troubleshooting](#troubleshooting) section.

 With this ODM topology in place, you can access web applications to author, deploy, and test your rule-based decision services.